Read time 5 minutes

 |Server-side LDAP Authentication||Active Directory or LDAP integration||Available|

 After examining the notable differences between MS Exchange Server and Novell GroupWise Server, you might consider running both technologies simultaneously within a single IT infrastructure to harness the benefits of both email servers.
-Those who have thought of running both the applications rather than initiating the migration of GroupWise to Exchange can execute it so with the utilization of Novell GroupWise co-existence functionality.
-Let’s look at the configurations and technicalities involved in the Novell GroupWise and Exchange Server co-existence solution.
+Those who opt for this coexistence approach, rather than immediately migrating from GroupWise to Exchange, can achieve it through the utilization of Novell GroupWise coexistence functionality.
+Now, let’s explore the configurations and technical aspects involved in the Novell GroupWise and Exchange Server coexistence solution.

-GroupWise and Exchange co-existence implementation allows the user to access any of the mail servers for utilizing email and other collaborative services.
-To configure and deploy such dynamic and compatible functionality, you need to configure the two most important components included in the GroupWise 2012 SP2 (users need to upgrade existing versions), which are explained in the following key points:
+The implementation of GroupWise and Exchange coexistence enables users to access either of the mail servers for email and collaborative services.
+To establish this dynamic and compatible functionality, you must configure the two critical components included in GroupWise 2012 SP2 (users should upgrade existing versions).
+These key components are explained in the following points:

-Apart from configurations of two basic components of the GroupWise/Exchange co-existence solution, you can also configure and synchronize messaging and calendaring applications.
-However, the implementation of the GroupWise & Exchange co-existence environment leads to several incompatibilities and intricacies, which can only be resolved by shifting to a single email platform service.
-Adding to that, organizations that are interested in deploying the MS Exchange Server setup need to go beyond the co-existence solutions for provisioning the Outlook mailboxes.
-But, to carry out the quick and secure GroupWise to Exchange migration, experts always recommend taking the help of a third-party email migration software.
+In addition to configuring the two fundamental components of the GroupWise/Exchange co-existence solution, you can also set up and synchronize messaging and calendaring applications.
+However, implementing a co-existence environment between GroupWise and Exchange introduces numerous incompatibilities and complexities that can only be fully resolved by transitioning to a single email platform.
+Moreover, organizations looking to deploy Microsoft Exchange Server need more than co-existence solutions to provision Outlook mailboxes.
+For a fast and secure GroupWise to Exchange migration, experts frequently recommend utilizing third-party email migration software.